The dog, over centuries, has become a staple in the life of humankind.

-As with any other dog, however, it is important that you get your puppy used to travelling in the car since a very early age.
+As with any other dog, however, you must get your puppy used to traveling in the car from a very early age.

 As a pup, your Poogle will be very easy to influence and a few good starting memories in the car will be enough for it to fall in love with the road forever.